ELRUM – a facility for rehabilitating and housing people with electrohypersensitivity

 The electric baseboard heaters were removed and replaced with hot-water radiators.
 The boiler was placed in a utility closet that was built next to the building.
 The electrical feed to the building came through this closet, where it passed through a shielded isolation transformer that blocked ground currents and dirty electricity.

-Some of the apartments had a propane refrigerator and propane stove, as well as shielded electrical wiring in the walls.
+Some of the town houses had a propane refrigerator and propane stove, as well as shielded electrical wiring in the walls.
 Some also had a relay that automatically disconnected electricity for the circuits that were not needed (and back on again when it sensed a lamp or such was turned on).

 The staff